 The gorgeous coastline of Malta rich with marine life and crystal clear shimmering waters offers visitors with snorkeling and scuba diving sites in Malta and Gozo.
 Comino’s Blue Lagoon, Paradise Bay and Golden Sands Bay in Malta, Blue Hole Dwejra Bay and Hondoq ir-Rummien in Gozo are some of the top spots.

-Relax at one of the gorgeous Malta Beaches
+Relax at one of the Gorgeous Malta Beaches

-The island of Malta surrounded by the deep blue waters of Mediterranean Sea is home to some of the gorgeous beaches in the world.
-Malta beaches host a range of water sports activities and are an ideal location to soak up the sun bathed sandy beaches and make best of your Malta vacation.
+The island of Malta surrounded by the deep blue waters of the Mediterranean Sea is home to some of the gorgeous beaches in the world.
+Malta beaches host a range of water sports activities and are an ideal location to soak up the sun bathed sandy beaches and make the best of your Malta vacation.
 Some of the top beaches in Malta are Golden Bay and Għajn Tuffieħa with its clear waters are family friendly beaches well connected by public transport.
 Mellieha Bay close to the Popeye Village and the Ramla Bay are amongst the largest beaches of Malta but are crowded on holidays and weekends.

 The secluded beaches of Paradise Bay and Ġnejna Bay nestled in the natural setting are usually less crowded and great to spend some time away from the touristy crowd.